094459/newsletter-oss-projects/README.md

 **cedar-go**

 [cedar-go](https://aws-oss.beachgeek.co.uk/3qf) provides the Go implementation of the Cedar policy language.
 Check out the README for a quick example of how to use Cedar within your Go applications, and am looking forward to seeing how Go developers start to incorporate this into their applications.(#192)

+**cfn-bedrock-notify**

+[cfn-bedrock-notify](https://aws-oss.beachgeek.co.uk/3sc) is a new tool from my colleague Du'an Lightfoot that is a very creative an interesting way to incorporate large language models to help you troubleshoot failed Cloudformation deployments.
+How many times have you had a deployment fail, only to reach out to your preferred search tool to help solve the problem.
+Well with this project deployed, any issues are sent via SNS to Amazon Bedrock using Anthropic Claude v3, and (hopefully) the answer to your problems are returned via the email of the SNS subscriber. (#194)

 **cfn-pipeline**